-TEL301 • Analysis of the English Language
+TEL301 • Analysis of the English Language (spring, odd # yrs) 3 credits

 Overview of the English language structure geared to the needs of teachers of English to speakers of other languages (both EFL and ESL).
 Understanding and application of English grammar and pronunciation with the purpose of being able to explain various grammatical aspects and provide answers to student questions concerning English grammar.
 Prerequisite: LIN210Z or LIN300.